alcatrazEscapee/FactorioProcessorV2/README.md

 ![Splash Image](splash_image.jpg)

 ---
 ##### World Download

-A world download containing the full processor, including various blueprints used in construction, and example programs can be found under /world/
+A world download containing the full processor, including various blueprints used in construction, and example programs can be found [here](world/Processor%20V2%20Final.zip).

+---
+##### Demonstration Video

+You can see a working demonstration of the processor [here](processor_demo.mp4).
+The processor is running the program found under `/src/test/resources/test_input_output.s`, at 32x normal game speed.

+---
 ##### Assembly Compiler

 In order to use the compiler, you need to know how to run java via command line: